Canner/WrenAI/wren-ai-service/README.md

 - go to the `demo` folder and run `poetry install` to install the dependencies
 - in the `wren-ai-service` folder, open three terminals
-  - in the first terminal, run `make run-all` to start the docker containers and `make ui` to start the wren-ui service
+  - in the first terminal, run `make dev-up` to start the docker container
   - in the second terminal, run `make start` to start the wren-ai service
   - in the third terminal, run `make demo` to start the demo service
 - ports of the services: